by Bill McBride on 4/05/2016 09:02:00 AM

 The second graph shows the YoY change in nominal terms (not adjusted for inflation).

-The YoY increase had been moving sideways over most of the last year, but has picked up a recently.
+The YoY increase had been moving sideways over the last year, but has picked up a recently.

-The year-over-year comparison has been positive for forty four consecutive months.
+The year-over-year comparison has been positive for forty eight consecutive months.